ErikBjare/ErikBjare.github.io/_wiki/amazing-oss.md

    - Requires both computers to be on at the same time.
      - Solution: Run Syncthing on an always-on RPi/server.

-\*In some cases a relay is used to route between networks, but it's all end-to-end encrypted so they know nothing.
+\* *When a device is behind a firewall it can use public relays to route between networks.
+All data sent between devices is end-to-end encrypted so there is minimal loss of privacy.
+You can also host your own relay.*

+A good evaluation from a software engineering perspective: https://twitter.com/jakobborg/status/860510307051073536

 ## [git-annex](https://git-annex.branchable.com/)